Roland Ratzenberger: Formula One

-Ratzenberger greatly desired to race in Formula One, especially as former rivals in F3000, such as Eddie Irvine and Johnny Herbert, managed to reach the top level while he did not.
+Ratzenberger greatly desired to race in Formula One, especially as former rivals in F3000, such as Eddie Irvine and Johnny Herbert, had managed to reach the top level while he had not.
 He came very close to securing a drive with the Jordan team for their inaugural season in 1991.
-Negotiations were at a very advanced stage when Ratzenberger lost the financial support of a "major sponsor."
-In the end, Bertrand Gachot secured the drive.
+Negotiations were at a very advanced stage when Ratzenberger lost the financial support of a "major sponsor".
+In the end, Bertrand Gachot got the seat.

-In 1994, he achieved his ambition of becoming a Formula One driver.
-After gaining a sponsor in a wealthy German woman, who negotiated a deal over the 1993-4 winter, Ratzenberger signed a five-race deal with the new Simtek team, partnering David Brabham.
+In 1994, he achieved his ambition of becoming one of the few Austrian Formula One drivers.
+After gaining a sponsor in a wealthy German, Barbara Behlau, who negotiated a deal over the 1993-4 winter, Ratzenberger signed a five-race deal with the new Simtek team, partnering David Brabham.

 With a very uncompetitive car, Ratzenberger failed to qualify for the first race at Interlagos.
 However, the next round at the TI Circuit in Aida went much better, as he not only managed to qualify, but finish in a very commendable eleventh place, even considering that he was the only driver who had raced at the venue before.

 Death

 Crash

 The San Marino Grand Prix at Imola would have been Ratzenberger's third race in Formula One.
 During the first qualifying session on Friday 29 April, he asked the more experienced Brabham to test his car out; the Australian vindicated Ratzenberger's assessment of the brakes, which had been troubling him at the previous races.
 According to Brabham, the issue was soon resolved to the satisfaction of both.
 The session was overshadowed when Jordan driver Rubens Barrichello hit a kerb at the Variante Bassa corner; his car, travelling at 225 kph, was sent airborne, and collided with the tyre barrier.
 Having received injuries to his nose and arm, Barrichello was transferred to a nearby hospital, and took no further part in the weekend.

 The next day, the second qualifying session proceeded as normal until the moment of his accident.
-Early in the session, Ratzenberger went off the track at the Acqua Minerale chicane.
+Early in the session, Ratzenberger went off the track at the Acque Minerali chicane.
 With his sponsor in attendance for the first time, and at the halfway point of his contract, he decided to carry on, after checking the car to the best of his abilities.
 Unknown to him, the minor incident had damaged his front wing; after a spin at the Tosa hairpin the previous lap, as he tried to turn into the high-downforce Villeneuve corner, it broke and became lodged under the car, which crashed into the outside wall at 314.9 km/h.

-Ratzenberger's crash was measured at about 500g, the highest g force for a crash in Formula 1.